Peg Lautenschlager: Drunk-driving conviction and other controversy

 In February 2004, Lautenschlager pleaded guilty to drunk driving in Dodge County, about an hour away from Madison.
 The police report stated that she refused a blood test.
 Lautenschlager said that she had fallen asleep at the wheel, and had consumed only two glasses of wine earlier that evening.
 Lautenschlager reimbursed some of the costs and paid a fine of $784.
 Her driver's license was also revoked for a year.

 Also in 2004, a state Ethics Board investigated Lautenschlager's use of her state car, ruling that her personal use of it exceeded state-allowed limits but finding "no corrupt motive or intention to obtain a dishonest advantage".

 Re-election campaign

-In 2006, Lautenschlager faced a Democratic challenger, Dane County Executive Kathleen Falk, a 2002 candidate for Governor and former Assistant Attorney General.
+In 2006, Lautenschlager faced a Democratic primary challenge from Dane County executive Kathleen Falk, a 2002 candidate for Governor and former Assistant Attorney General.
 Lautenschlager lost the Democratic nomination to Falk.
 Falk later lost the general election to former Western District of Wisconsin U.S. Attorney J. B. Van Hollen.
 Lautenschlager became the first incumbent Wisconsin Attorney General to lose a primary in 58 years.